 Given the population size of the Surrey County Council area then it seems probable that the area will form two or more new unitary authorities.
 Finding appropriate names which make qualified use of the name “Surrey” would likely be straightforward in these scenarios.
 However, any new unitary authority which includes the Spelthorne area of Middlesex should be given a name which reflects this fact and not be presented as lying entirely within Surrey.

-If the current North Yorkshire County Council area were to be used as the basis for a new unitary authority then the name ‘North Yorkshire Council’ would be perfectly appropriate since this authority would cover an area mostly in the north of the historic county of Yorkshire.
+If the current North Yorkshire County Council area were to be used as the basis for a new unitary authority then the name ‘North Yorkshire Council’ would be perfectly appropriate since this authority would cover an area mostly in the north of the historic county of York.

 An alternative proposal is to create a model based on two unitary authorities: one in the east of the current North Yorkshire County Council area and one in the west.
 It is likely that such authorities would be given names which reflect their place in Yorkshire.
 It should be possible to find appropriate names, such as ‘North-west Yorkshire Council’ and ‘North-east Yorkshire Council’, in this scenario.